DLFMetadataAssessment/WebsiteDocumentation/entries/installation.md

 When you're contributing changes to a repository like [**DLFMetadataAssessment.github.io**](https://github.com/DLFMetadataAssessment/DLFMetadataAssessment.github.io), you are actually interacting with several similar, but distinct, repositories:

-- The original, or upstream repository that is accessible remotely via GitHub.
+- The original, or upstream, repository that is accessible remotely via GitHub.
 This is where the *official* version of the code and documentation lives. [**DLFMetadataAssessment/Sandbox**](https://github.com/DLFMetadataAssessment/Sandbox) is an example of a original repository.

-- The forked copy of the original repository (or fork), which is hosted on, and accessible remotely via, GitHub.
+- The forked copy of the original repository (or fork), which is accessible remotely via GitHub.
 Think of this repository as your personal staging area, from which you can incorporate your changes into the original repository. [**kateefly/Sandbox**](https://github.com/kateefly/Sandbox) is Kate Flynn's fork of the original Sandbox repository listed above.

 - A cloned, or local, copy of the repository, which can be found anywhere on your computer.
 This is your personal workspace, where all the hard work happens!
 A copy of either the original or forked repository on Kate's computer is the local copy.